stream-protocol/streamswap-dapp/README.md

 ### Cross-chain Swap Infrastructure

-### Developments
+#### Developments:

-#### The purpose would be to develop an own swap/exchange platform and application for the Stream Protocol to support various blockchain projects.
+##### The purpose would be to develop an own swap/exchange platform and application for the Stream Protocol to support various blockchain projects.

 - Application architecture, and technical documentation
 - Aggregator interface